yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2021/index.md

 ## One does not simply fastmem into Windows

-This was a very exciting month, as we were able to [implement `fastmem`](https://github.com/yuzu-emu/yuzu/pull/6422), a technique that provides a considerable performance boost by reducing the CPU load when accessing memory within yuzu.
+This was a very exciting month as we were able to [implement `fastmem`](https://github.com/yuzu-emu/yuzu/pull/6422), a technique that provides a considerable performance boost by reducing the CPU load when accessing memory within yuzu.
-Instead of emulating the Nintendo Switch's Memory Management Unit (`MMU`) through software, yuzu is now able to use the host PC `MMU` to decode memory addresses, reducing the latency and also size of the code of this operation, making a more efficient usage of the instruction cache (used to store instructions within the CPU and speed up the fetching stage).
+Instead of emulating the Nintendo Switch's Memory Management Unit (`MMU`) through software, yuzu is now able to use the host PC `MMU` to decode memory addresses.
+This reduces the latency and size of the code of this operation, allowing for a more efficient use of the instruction cache (used to store instructions within the CPU and speed up the fetching stage).

-Originally, implementing fastmem in yuzu wasn't considered an option as there was a technical limitation on the Windows OS, but thanks to some changes in the API introduced on Windows 10 version 1083, it finally became doable.
+Originally, implementing fastmem in yuzu wasn't considered an option as there was a technical limitation in the Windows OS, but thanks to some changes in the API introduced in Windows 10 version 1803, it finally became viable.
-However, due to a lack of documentation of this feature, our devs didn't know they could use it.
+However, due to a lack of documentation of this feature (thanks Microsoft), our devs didn't know they could use it.
-We'd like to thank [BreadFish64](https://github.com/BreadFish64/) for informing our devs about this change, and [bylaws](https://github.com/bylaws) for [reporting Microsoft about this behaviour so it's referenced in their official documentation](https://github.com/MicrosoftDocs/sdk-api/pull/799).
+We'd like to thank [BreadFish64](https://github.com/BreadFish64/) for informing our devs about this change, and [bylaws](https://github.com/bylaws) for [updating Microsoft's documentation regarding this behaviour](https://github.com/MicrosoftDocs/sdk-api/pull/799).
-As was previously mentioned, this feature is incompatible for Windows OS previous to Windows 10 version 1803, where the old `MMU` implementation is used in such cases as a fallback — although this requirement could change in the future.
+As previously mentioned, this feature is incompatible with Windows versions older than 1803.
+Using an older Windows version will cause yuzu to fallback to the old `MMU` implementation — although this requirement could change in the future.
-In case you are interested in a more detailed explanation of how it works and the limitations that prevented its implementation, we have written a [dedicated article to fastmem](https://yuzu-emu.org/entry/yuzu-fastmem/), so feel free to check it out if you haven't.
+If you are interested in a more detailed explanation of how it works and the limitations that prevented its implementation, feel free to read the [dedicated article for fastmem](https://yuzu-emu.org/entry/yuzu-fastmem/).

 {{< single-title-imgs
     "Some of the measured performance gains, in FPS"